-Although the health panel began their research before the pandemic, Professor Pbert acknowledges that the findings are very timely, with employee mental health reaching a critical point due to pandemic-induced stress.
-The World Health Organization reported earlier this year that anxiety and depression increased by 25% during the first year of the pandemic.
-Pbert notes that anxiety disorders are among the most common mental health complaints, affecting about 40% of U.S. women at some point in their lives and more than one in four men.
+Professor Pbert acknowledged that the findings were very timely due to pandemic-induced stress.
+The World Health Organization reported that anxiety and depression increased by 25% during the first year of the pandemic.
+Pbert noted that anxiety disorders are among the most common mental health complaints, affecting about 40% of US women at some point in their lives and more than one in four men.

 Shortage Of Mental Health Services

 One concern raised by the medical community is the potential for misdiagnosis, especially when there is already a shortage of mental health professionals.
-Professor Pbert acknowledges the importance of distinguishing between everyday concerns and those fears or worries that interfere with everyday activities, which is indicative of anxiety disorder.
+Professor Pbert acknowledges the importance of distinguishing between everyday concerns and those fears or worries that interfere with daily activities, which is indicative of anxiety disorder.

 What Employers Can Do To Help

-Since anxiety screenings will be completed by primary care physicians, it is even more important to encourage employees to get their annual physical.
-Meeting with a doctor once per year ensures that employees undergo appropriate physical and mental health screenings and creates opportunities to develop a strong patient-physician relationship over time.
+Since anxiety screenings will be completed by primary care physicians, it is even more important to encourage employees to get an annual physical.
+Meeting with a doctor once per year ensures that employees undergo the appropriate physical and mental health screenings and creates opportunities to develop a strong patient-physician relationship over time.
 Often, the completion of an annual physical is an integrated component of an employee wellness program.

 Offering direct access to therapists as an employee benefit is another impactful strategy that can make a big difference for workers.
 Employees may find it easier to interact with a therapist virtually in the comfort of their own home.